johanna-einsiedler/SoDaOps/reports/README.md

 We used the third-party framework HuggingFace in our project.
 We used functionality of downloading a pretrained transformer from HuggingFace Hub and finetuning it using their Trainer functionality.
 These finetuned models are then used as our final models.
+We also used the Arrow framework for saving files to parquet format.
+This was done using the pyarrow package in interaction with pandas.
+We needed this in order to ensure that column format across saves remained the same.
+This was due to empty spaces in the original csv files in some instances returning floats instead of int's, which created problems when training the model.

 ## Coding environment